ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ```

 > **Note**: Because the script does not use the `KDB` API it only works, if the mountpoints config file uses the default `dump` format.
+>
+> If your mountpoints config file is not using the `dump` format, you may still be able to use the migration script.
+> However, in that case, you will have to use the script **before** updating your Elektra installation:
+>
+> 1. Run `kdb export system:/elektra/mountpoints dump` to get a copy of your mountpoints config in `dump` format
+> 2. Write this data to a file and run the migration script on the file.
+> 3. To get the data back in your original format you can use
+>
+> ```sh
+> ./migrate-mountpoint.py /path/to/file/from/step2 | kdb convert dump your-format > /path/to/converted/file
+> ```
+>
+> 4. Run `kdb file system:/elektra/mountpoints` to find out where your mountpoint config is stored.
+>    Make sure to back up this file, before upgrading your installation.
+> 5. Now upgrade your Elektra installation.
+> 6. Copy the file `/path/to/converted/file` from step 3 to the location you got in step 4.

 The script will read the old mountpoint configuration from the given file.
 It will convert the configuration and print the new version to `stdout`.